neil-b-patel/opcgdb/apps/data/README.md

 ## TODO

-[] Use Zod for types + Schemas
+- [ ] Use Zod for types + Schemas
-[] Simplify type names
+- [ ] Simplify type names
-[] Make scraper a CLI receiving parameters
+- [ ] Make scraper a CLI receiving parameters
+- [ ] Add checks to ignore files that already exist
+- [ ] Add flag to force re-scraping pages that are already saved
-[] Add NX command for "per language" scraping
+- [ ] Add NX command for "per language" scraping
-[] Make scraper triggerable from workspace package.json
+- [ ] Make scraper triggerable from workspace package.json

 ## Getting started